Swissman1/hornets-nest-evolution-project/Readme.md

 The key goals of this project are:

+* **Uncovering Hidden History:** To document and visualize the often-unseen historical layers of Charlotte through its infrastructure.
 * **Historical Visualization:** To create a visually engaging and informative representation of how Mecklenburg County's transportation network has developed over time.
 * **Temporal Analysis:** To enable users to analyze the spatial and temporal relationships between different infrastructure elements and their impact on the region's growth.
 * **Data Preservation:** To create a digital archive of historical infrastructure information, making it accessible for research, education, and public interest.